 From Renaissance chapels to the most contemporary multimedia works this course covers the history of art in Europe and the United States from 1400 to the present day, tracing the various and changing ways in which the world is represented by artists during this period.
 Art is examined not only as a physical and visual object, but also as a record of the interaction between images and diverse historical and cultural fields.
-NOTE: This course fulfills the Fine Arts: Aesthetic Mode of Inquiry requirements of the LSP.
+NOTE: This course fulfills the Aesthetic: Fine Arts Mode of Inquiry component of the LSP.

-ART 224 - Non-Western Art 3 hours
+ART 224 - Non-Western Art

 A survey of the arts of Asia, Africa, and the indigenous peoples of the Pacific and Americas.
-NOTE: This course fulfills the Fine Arts: Aesthetic Mode of Inquiry and the Intercultural Interconnection Perspective requirements of the LSP.
+NOTE: This course fulfills the Aesthetic: Fine Arts Mode of Inquiry and the Intercultural Interconnecting Perspective components of the LSP.